Tanjimul1/python-hunter/README.md

-# Python Hunter
+## Python Hunter

 Python Hunter is a powerful penetration testing framework designed to help security professionals identify and exploit vulnerabilities in web applications.
+This tool is completely built with Python and relies on popular libraries such as `requests`, `beautifulsoup4`, and `scapy`.

 Features
 XSS Detection: Quickly identify potential Cross-Site Scripting (XSS) vulnerabilities in web applications.